Sage-Bionetworks/synapsePythonClient/docs/tutorials/configuration.md

 # Configuration

-The synapse python client can be configured either programmatically or by using a configuration file.
+The Synapse Python client can be configured either programmatically or by using a configuration file.

 **The default configuration file does not need to be modified for most use-cases**.